GeneralYouri/project-euler/src/25/README.md

 The result is that we've reduced our iteration (for the problem input of 1000 there's almost 5k cycles) to a couple formulas.
 This gives us a drastic runtime improvement; what took a tenth of a second to calculate is now instant (<1ms).
+As this solution has easily the best performance of the three solutions discussed, it's included as the main solution.